-The most noticeable part of jewelry like rings and pendants is oftentimes the gem or gems included in it.
-Here, you’ll learn how to choose the right gemstone based on the three C’s: Cut, clarity, and color.
+The most noticeable part of jewelry, such as rings and pendants, is oftentimes the gemstones.
+Here, you’ll learn how to choose the right gemstone based on the Four C’s: Cut, Clarity, Color, and Carat.

 Color: There’s more than what meets the eye when it comes to gemstone color.
 The following are the qualities we look for when assessing a gemstone’s color.